SeaDevTeam/SDLauncher-WPF/README.md

 # Announcement 📢
 We changed our luancher name to SDLauncher from Emerald Launcher but the release name is still the same.
-# This version is outdated. so please use the uwp verson

 # Features
 - [x] Microsoft Login